roderickjackson-bradley/socket_io_app/work/w11/d2/03-react-ajax/react-ajax.md

 - Before the `this.setState` line in `componentDidMount`, use `getCurWeatherByLatLng` to obtain the data, assigning it to a variable named `weatherData`.

-- `console.log(weatherData)` and verify that the console the data is being logged:
+- `console.log(weatherData)` and verify that the data is being logged:

 	<img src="https://i.imgur.com/y8JXo71.png">

 #### Add the Weather Data to State

-We're going to keep it simple and just show the temperature and an icon for the "conditions".
+We're going to keep it simple and display:

+- The current temperature, and
+- An icon for the "conditions"

 Looking at the data returned, we see that the temperature can be accessed as `weatherData.main.temp`.